KubaTaba1uga/python_apt_preferences/README.md

 ## Planned features:
    - Support multiple pins in single preference.

-## Design decisions:
+## Limitations:

-   If a line starts with `#` it will be ignored by the parser.
+   - If a line starts with `#` it will be ignored by the parser.
-   The generator doesn't allow creating lines starting with `#`.
+   - The generator doesn't allow creating lines starting with `#`.